EricChuwa/ResearchNexus/README.md

 - **Allen Institute for AI** for the Semantic Scholar API
 - **Bridge Rwanda** for providing the context and motivation to build a tool that genuinely serves learners
 - All open source contributors whose libraries made this project possible

+---

+## Authors Note:

+This was a very interesting project to build.
+Though I feel that I could do better.
+In this project, I attempted to use Next.js as my front end because it was an attempt to not only practice it, but also I wanted to use its routing functions to make the api-key handling safer.
+The process was really cool, especially when it came to data handling.
+I learnt how to build data normalizers as well as getting a better understanding of how to handle different data sources.
+A good example was the xml response that I got from arXiv.
+After research I found out that I needed to use a DOMParser, but that doesn't exist in Next.js so I had to use regular expressions to manually extract the data.
+Though I wish I could have gotten more time, I learnt a lot from the experience.